 14. Design a grey kitchen with purpose in mind

 While aesthetic appeal is (of course) important to consider when designing a kitchen, it's essential that you balance this with considerations as to how the space will function.

 Combining function and aesthetics is the easiest way to achieve your dream kitchen.
 For example, the addition of a breakfast bar effectively ties together the design of this grey-toned kitchen, all while functioning as a handy spot to host and entertain guests.

-7. Match your walls and cabinetry for a cohesive finish
+15. Match your walls and cabinetry for a cohesive finish

-In addition to creating a space that feels smart, cohesive and considered, matching your wall and cabinetry shade is an easy way to make a small grey kitchen feel larger (and who doesn't want that).
+In addition to creating a space that feels smart, cohesive and considered, matching your wall and cabinetry shade is an easy way to make a small kitchen design feel larger (and who doesn't want that).

 Opting for open shelving is another space-enhancing trick that will make your kitchen feel less boxy and create a striking focal point if styled with pretty kitchen accessories.